Chapter in this post:

 The improvements in image processing and image quality can be clearly seen between version 2 and 3.
 What I'm still interested in, however, is the speed at which Photolemur works.
 For this purpose, I imported 2.3.1 .ARW files (RAW data) into version 3.0 and version 10, each about 25 MB in size.

 Important note: If you drag the photos onto Photolemur, they will be displayed directly in the overview and you can work with the program.
-Nevertheless, the software carries out calculations in the background in order to calculate the optimized thumbnails.
-The activity display shows me values in the "CPU" tab where Photolemur comes to about 400-500% until the thumbnails are all calculated.
+Nevertheless, the software carries out calculations in the background in order to calculate the optimized thumbnails. the Activity indicator shows me values in the "CPU" tab where Photolemur comes to about 400-500% until the thumbnails are all calculated.
 For the measurement, I waited until Photolemur only accounts for a few percent of the CPU load in the activity display.

 Here are the measured values of my stopwatch when calculating the thumbnails in the overview: